bdeschabis/Multi-Boot-NVRAM-EFI-BIOS-Edit/README.md

-# NVRAM MultiBoot (Python linux to easy create, modify, delete, reorder  launchers in NVRAM for EFI-BIOS systems)
+# EFI BIOS NVRAM MultiBoot (Python linux to easy create, modify, delete, reorder  launchers in NVRAM for EFI-BIOS systems)
 ==== preamble : Here are a few explanations (to my knowledge) about the starting up  of  the computers known as UEFI or EFI BIOS.

 On any mother board there is a memory which is not erased  even after the computer shuts down.
 This non volatile memory is often called NVRAM : acronym for Non Volatile Random Access Memory.